jackbsteinberg/std-toast/study-group/Toast-Implementation-Studies.md

 This is likely to allow finer control over the exact placement in each position.

 #### resumeHideDuration
-The Snackbar component has property that allows you to reset the timeout to a specified number of milliseconds after user interaction.
+The Snackbar component has a property that allows you to reset the timeout to a specified number of milliseconds after user interaction.

 #### notistack
 It is not natively supported to display multiple Snackbars at a time,